shamsad-alam-meraj/gift-mate/README.md

 - **Prettier**: For code formatting consistency.
 - **Git**: Version control for tracking changes and collaboration.

 This combination of tools and technologies enables a modern, responsive, and dynamic user experience.
-Feel free to expand this section as your project evolves!

 ## Objective